 Hospital for Special Care Certified Top Neuromuscular Care CenterMarch 22, 2017

-The HSC MDA Care Center offers most comprehensive neuromuscular outpatient program in the region
+The HFSC MDA Care Center offers most comprehensive neuromuscular outpatient program in the region

-“The dedication of the entire staff at HSC and the HSC MDA Care Center enables us to uphold our status as a multidisciplinary clinic and remain certified to assist those affected by MD-related disorders,” said Kevin Felice, D.O., chief of neuromuscular medicine, Hospital for Special Care.
+“The dedication of the entire staff at HFSC and the HFSC MDA Care Center enables us to uphold our status as a multidisciplinary clinic and remain certified to assist those affected by MD-related disorders,” said Kevin Felice, D.O., chief of neuromuscular medicine, Hospital for Special Care.

 Due to new advances in therapies and treatments, a growing number of people with neuromuscular diseases are able to live at home and be treated on an outpatient basis.
-HSC offers the most comprehensive neuromuscular outpatient program in the region serving both children and adults.
-HSC is also the only center in the state testing medications for ALS and other MD disorders.
+HFSC offers the most comprehensive neuromuscular outpatient program in the region serving both children and adults.
+HFSC is also the only center in the state testing medications for ALS and other MD disorders.

 All patients who visit the multidisciplinary clinic visit with a doctor, nurse, physical therapist, occupational therapist, speech therapist, respiratory therapist, and dietician to help with overall care.
 The team of clinicians also includes a pediatric nurse, license clinical social worker and neuromuscular physicians.